Home>Articles>How can I assess the effectiveness of the training after completion?

 To assess training effectiveness, set clear objectives, collect feedback, evaluate learning outcomes, observe behavioral changes, and measure performance impact.
 Use the results for continuous development.

 Assessing the effectiveness of training is crucial to ensure that it meets its objectives and provides value to you and your team.
-Here are some key steps you can take to evaluate the effectiveness of training:

 Set Clear Objectives

 Before the training begins, establish clear and measurable objectives.
 This will help you determine what success looks like for you and provide a benchmark for evaluation.
 Setting objectives involves defining clear, specific, and achievable goals that align with the overall mission and vision of the organisation.
-Objectives can ideally be SMART: Specific, Measurable, Achievable, Resourced, and Time-bound.
-This means they clearly state what is to be achieved, how success will be measured, be realistic and attainable, have the necessary resources allocated, and have a defined timeline for completion.
-By setting SMART objectives, you can focus your efforts, track progress, and achieve desired outcomes efficiently.

 Collect Feedback

 Gather feedback from delegates through surveys, questionnaires, or interviews.
 This can provide insights into their experiences, what they learned, and how they plan to apply the knowledge.
+We can help with this as we collect feedback at the end of each course (participation is voluntary, delegates can choose not to leave feedback if they prefer).

 Assess Learning Outcomes

-Observe Behavioural Changes
+Observe Changes in Behaviour

 Monitor participants' behaviour and performance after the training to see if they are happily applying what they learned.
 This can be done through performance reviews, observations, or follow-up interviews.